 26. Is the bursary renewable?

-Yes, the bursay is awarded for one academic year at a time; and upon proof of academic success the bursary
+Yes, the bursary is awarded for one academic year at a time; and upon proof of academic success the bursary

-may be renewedeach year until the recipient of the bursary has qualified as a teacher.
-Actually, the recipient
+may be renewed each year until the recipient of the bursary has qualified as a teacher.
+In essence, the recipient

 is required to apply for the renewal of the bursary every year.